What is eBART and BART to Antioch?

 Tri Delta Bus Service has bus stops in front of the Antioch Station.
 For more information on bus routes that connects with eBART, please visit Tri Delta website. http://trideltatransit.com/

-The city of Pittsburg is currently designing a multimodal transportation facility just North of the station.
-For more information, please visit city of PIttsburg website: http://www.ci.pittsburg.ca.us/index.aspx?page=915
+The City of Pittsburg has constructed a multimodal transportation facility just North of the station.
+For more information, please visit City of Pittsburg’s website: http://www.ci.pittsburg.ca.us/index.aspx?page=915

 Who should I contact for other eBART questions?